A-Yehia19/printf/README.md

 # printf
-implementation of printf function code by Abdulla and Mohamed
+implementation of printf function code by Abdulla and Mohamed cohot